 - Local Taxes– These include real estate and personal property taxes.

-Let’s be honest, no business owner likes to see their profits reduced.
+No business owner likes to see their profits reduced.
 Tax bills do exactly that; they reduce your profits by increasing your expenses.
 Thankfully, though, there are ways to lower your tax bills.
 But for that, you need to strategize.
 And that’s where tax planning comes in.
-With tax planning, you focus on different deductions, credits and provisions legally available to you to save on taxes.
-Here, one must not confuse tax planning with tax evasion as the latter includes forms which use tax laws in ways not intended by the government.
-Tax planning is a legal practice while tax evasion is illegal.
+With tax planning, you focus on different deductions, credits, and provisions legally available to you to save on taxes.
+Here, one must not confuse tax planning with tax evasion, as the latter includes forms that use tax laws in ways not intended by the government.
+Tax planning is a legal practice, while tax evasion is illegal.

 - Create a calendar.
 Mark every important date and tax-related deadline on it.

 - Create an activity schedule based on the dates and deadlines marked in step (1).
 The activities should focus on getting the documents organized in one place for each corresponding tax date or deadline.

 - Hire a tax specialist.
 Sit down with them, assess your tax liabilities, and discuss where and how they can be reduced.
 Refer to the documents you’ve collected for help.